iqbal-rashed/ytdlp-nodejs/readme.md

-> Important Note: This is currently on beta.
-If someone can help me to create this docs.
+> Important Note: Version 2 is finally here! 🎉 This is still in beta, so please feel free to submit feature requests.

 # ytdlp-nodejs

-A TypeScript wrapper for the yt-dlp executable that supports both ESM and CommonJS.
+This Node.js module is a wrapper for `yt-dlp`, a powerful video downloader, that allows you to download, stream, and fetch metadata for videos from various websites.
+The wrapper automatically downloads the `yt-dlp` binary and provides a simple interface for using its features directly within a Node.js environment.

 ## Installation

-Before installing, ensure you have yt-dlp installed and available in your PATH.
-You can download it from [yt-dlp GitHub](https://github.com/yt-dlp/yt-dlp).

-To install the package, run:
+To install the `yt-dlp` Node.js wrapper, run:

 ```bash
 npm i ytdlp-nodejs@2.0.2-beta
 ```

+This package will automatically download the `yt-dlp` binary for you, eliminating the need for manual installation.

 ## Usage